 Of course, when choosing the plants you should also consider the conditions you can provide (light, access to water, temperature….etc.) and select the vegetables that can thrive in your garden.

-But when it comes to the DIY part, I have some amazing outdoor vertical vegetable garden ideas you can use as inspiration to make your own perfect vertical garden area at home.
+But when it comes to the DIY part, I have some amazing outdoor vertical gardening ideas you can use as inspiration to make your own perfect vertical garden planter at home.

 Don’t forget to pin your favorite ideas to come back to later.